 - It is possible that COVID-19 may spread through the droplets and airborne particles that are formed when a person who has COVID-19 coughs, sneezes, sings, talks, or breathes.
 There is growing evidence that droplets and airborne particles can remain suspended in the air and be breathed in by others, and travel distances beyond 6 feet (for example, during choir practice, in restaurants, or in fitness classes).
 In general, indoor environments without good ventilation increase this risk.

 - COVID-19 is spreading easily and sustainably in the community (“community spread”) in many affected geographic areas.
 Community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.

 All suspected COVID-19 cases are required, by law, to be reported to the Ministry of Health (MOH) and the Zambia National Public Health Institute (ZNPHI).The MOH is currently performing tests free of charge.
 These tests are run centrally in Lusaka.

 Medlands Hospital, CIDRZ Laboratory, Lancet Laboratory, and Victoria Hospital are also performing COVID-19 tests; please note that these facilities are charging fees for testing.

 This a question with different answers, depending on the circumstances and the reasons why you may need a COVID-19 test.

 These are the circumstances in which SES will pay for a test:

 - In-patient procedure.
-If you, our member, or any of your dependants, have been admitted to a medical facility and require a COVID-19 test prior to a medical procedure, your test will be covered by SES.
+If you, our member, or any of your dependents, have been admitted to a medical facility and require a COVID-19 test prior to a medical procedure, your test will be covered by SES.